visforvali/ws297y/prompts.md

 ## Poetic Inference

-Identify 2-3 paragraphs (they don't have to be consecutive) that made you feel like your senses came alive.
-Try to figure out what's going on between sentences that furthered your interpretive processes.
-Use this process to guide you in formulating a question you have about the text's poetics and reliance on reader inference to get at the aims of social justice message.
+Identify 2-5 lines (they don't have to be consecutive) that made you feel like your senses came alive.
+Try to figure out what's going on in and between sentences that inspired and anchored your interpretation.
+Use this process to guide you in formulating a question you have about the text's poetics and reliance on reader inference to get at the aims of social justice.

 ## Stumbling Blocks